 It simply means that you go back to satisfying your basic needs and letting go of your wants.

-If you are trying to stop living paycheck to paycheck and/or trying to be debt free, one of the best things you can do is to limit your spending to what you only need.
-It may be hard to do it but it will definitely help you out in the long run.
+If you are trying to stop living paycheck to paycheck and trying to be debt free, one of the best things you can do is to limit your spending to what you only need.
+It may be hard to do it, but it will help you out in the long run.

-When my wife and I were paying off our debt especially our credit cards, we completely stayed away from buying what we wanted and focused heavily on what we needed.
+When my wife and I were paying off our debt especially our credit cards, we ultimately stayed away from buying what we wanted and focused heavily on what we needed.

-We even got a personal loan to consolidate all our debts and got the lowest interest rate, which saved us a ton of interest in just a few years.
+We even got a personal loan to consolidate all our debts and got the lowest interest rate, which saved us a ton in interest in just a few years.